Advancing Reasoning in Diffusion Language Models with Denoising Process Rewards: Related Work

 \section{Related Work}

-\paragraph{Mask-based diffusion-based large language models.} LLaDA \citep{nie2025large} proposes a mask-based diffusion-based large language model (dLLMs).
+\paragraph{Mask-based diffusion-based large language models.} LLaDA \citep{nie2025large} proposes a mask-based dLLMs.
 It gradually removes the mask token in each diffusion step.
 Based on LLaDA, diffu-GRPO~\citep{zhao2025d1} assumes the generated tokens are independent and proposes a randomly masked prompt to estimate the token probability for reinforcement learning with diffusion models.
 WINO~\citep{hong2025wide} proposes a training-free sampling strategy to use a low confidence threshold to generate a draft response and use a high threshold for second verification.
 TSE~\citep{wang2025time} observes that the answers generated in intermediate diffusion steps can also be correct and therefore proposes a weighted voting strategy to get the final answer.
 ReMDM~\citep{wang2025remasking} proposes a remasking sampler to address the problem that the generated tokens in dLLMs cannot be revoked. wd1~\citep{tang2025wd1} proposes a weighted likelihood estimation for the sequence.
 Many approaches have been proposed to improve the efficiency of dLLMs, such as KV-cache~\citep{wu2025fast, song2025sparse,liu2025dllm,ma2025dkv}.
 MDLM~\citep{sahoo2024simple} derives a continuous-time, Rao-Blackwellized objective for training mask-based dLLM.
 LongLLaDA~\citep{liu2025longllada} proposes an NTK-based RoPE extrapolation to allow long-context text generation.
 DiffuCoder~\citep{gong2025diffucoder} proposes a coupled sampling scheme to estimate the likelihood for GRPO training.
+MDPO~\citep{he2025mdpo} introduces a running confidence remasking strategy to allow low-confidence tokens to be remasked again during inference time.
+IGPO~\citep{zhao2025inpainting} addresses exploration failures in masked diffusion language models by inserting partial ground truth reasoning traces into masked tokens during online sampling, guiding policy updates under sparse rewards.
+TraceRL~\citep{wang2025revolutionizing} incorporates preferred inference trajectories into diffusion model training using a diffusion-based value model, enabling trajectory-level optimization for complex reasoning tasks.
+In contrast, our method avoids trajectory supervision and auxiliary value models, and instead derives process rewards directly from denoising outcomes.